school of fish in background

 A hole in a coral colony that has been plugged with cement.

-After the core was removed, a cement plug was placed in the openeing and sealed with epoxy to prevent further injury to the coral colony.
+After the core was removed, a cement plug was placed in the opening and sealed with epoxy to prevent further injury to the coral colony.
 The coral polyps eventually grow over this patch, completely hiding it beneath new layers of skeleton.

 A wooden rack holding several coral cores on the deck of a boat.